-A CONSTRUCTIONAL ME MANICAL TOY.
+A CONSTRUCTIONAL MECHANICAL TOY.

-This toy comprises a variety of m chanical parts, which, by the aid of the drawings and distions furnished, are adapted to be built up into a number of interesting working models and structures, such as:-Waggons, Railways, Trucks, Cranes, Bridges, Elevators Towers, and the like objects of interest.
-No tools are recessary beyond the appliances supplied, and no turning of machining is necessary, so that the toy is well adapted for relour use.
+This toy comprises a variety of mechanical parts, which, by the aid of the drawings and directions furnished, are adapted to be built up into a number of interesting working models and structures, such as:-Waggons, Railways, Trucks, Cranes, Bridges, Elevators, Towers, and the like objects of interest.
+No tools are necessary beyond the appliances supplied, and no turning or machining is necessary, so that the toy is well adapted for parlour use.

-The natural bent of most children minds is constructional-to make something, especially something which will work, is one of their chief pleasures; most of the toys they have are already made, and too frequently the only way in which children can exercise their ingenuity is in the negative manner of trying to take the toy to pieces-usually with disastrous results.
+The natural bent of most children's minds is constructional-to make something, especially something which will work, is one of their chief pleasures; most of the toys they have are already made, and too frequently the only way in which children can exercise their ingenuity is in the negative manner of trying to take the toy to pieces-usually with disastrous results.

-Building blocks to some extent me the child's need, but the structures made with brick are not portable, and, above all, they do not work, and at the best, the exercise given is in one direction only, viz., building with bricks.
+Building blocks to some extent meet the child's need, but the structures made with bricks are not portable, and, above all, they do not work, and at the best, the exercise given is in one direction only, viz., building with bricks.
 The present toy, however, comprises all the main mechanical parts used in machines, such as levers, beams, wheels, axles, pulleys, wormwheels, screws, bolts, keys, &c., and the graduated series of examples given are designed to gradually train the child's mind in the mechanical principles involved in various machines and structures.

 It is believed that not only is the knowledge gained in this way useful, but that educationally the training thus afforded is most valuable in developing the reasoning faculties, and tending in quite a pleasurable way to cultivate ingenuity, resourcefulness and method.
-All parts are many to gauge, and the necessity for accuracy of work is clear taught.
+All parts are made to gauge, and the necessity for accuracy of work is clearly taught.

-An almost endless venety of models may be built; the parts are of metal are most unbreakable; and when one structure is finished to ame parts can be used repeatedly for different structures.
+An almost endless variety of models may be built; the parts are of metal and almost unbreakable; and when one structure is finished the same parts can be used repeatedly for different structures.

-Parents will find operation with the children an interesting and stimulating exercise, and in many instances a pleasant mode of exercise and in many instances a pleasant mode of exercise and their own inventive faculties.
+Parents will find co-operation with the children an interesting and stimulating exercise, and in many instances a pleasant mode of exercising their own inventive faculties.